nanocurrency/nano-docs/docs/integration-guides/the-basics.md

 This is also a 32 byte value, usually represented as a 64 character, uppercase hexadecimal string(0-9A-F).
 It can either be random (an *ad-hoc key*) or derived from a seed, as described above.
 This is what represents control of a specific account on the ledger.
 If you know or can know the private key of someone's account, you can transact as if you own that account.

 ### Account public key
 This is also a 32 byte value, usually represented as a 64 character, uppercase hexadecimal string (0-9A-F).
-It is derived from an *account private key* by using the ed25519 curve using blake2b as the hash function (instead of sha).
+It is derived from an *account private key* by using the ED25519 curve using Blake2b-512 as the hash function (instead of SHA-512).
 Usually account public keys will not be passed around in this form, rather the below address is used.

 ### Account public address
 This is what you think of as someone's Nano address: it's a string that starts with `nano_` (previously `xrb_`), then has 52 characters which are the *account public key* but encoded with a specific base32 encoding algorithm to prevent human transcription errors by limiting ambiguity between different characters (no `O` and `0` for example).
-Then the final 8 characters are a checksum of the account public key to aid in discovering typos, also encoded with the same base32 scheme.
+Then the final 8 characters are Blake2b-40 checksum of the account public key to aid in discovering typos, also encoded with the same base32 scheme (5 bytes).

 So for address `nano_1anrzcuwe64rwxzcco8dkhpyxpi8kd7zsjc1oeimpc3ppca4mrjtwnqposrs`: